 Watch Design over Function

-If you’re of the mindset that a watch is a watch is a watch and the features are less important to you than the design style, you’ve got a touch of the Postmodernist in you.
+If you’re of the mindset that a watch is a watch and the features are less important to you than the design style, you’ve got a touch of the Postmodernist in you.
 We have a bunch of options that should intrigue you.

 Upstart Hong Kong-based watchmaker, Cronometrics, is a good place to start.
 Founded by German designer, Robert Dabi, and businesswoman, Connie Ng, in 2016, their mission is to create forward-minded watches, both in style and